 All these paleontology-focused national parks and monuments participate in the Junior Paleontologist Program, a part of the National Park Service’s popular Junior Ranger Program.
-Its goal is to development awareness among young people, primarily ages 6 to 12, of their national parks and monuments and of the paleontological resources that they protect.
-The Junior Paleontologist Program offers ranger-led outings, special activities, and educational materials that explain geologic history, how fossils are formed and preserved, and how paleontologists excavate, study, and interpret fossils.
+Its goal is to develop awareness among young people, primarily ages 6 to 12, of their national parks and monuments and of the paleontological resources that they protect.
+The Junior Paleontologist Program offers ranger-led outings, special activities, and educational materials that explain the geologic history, how fossils are formed and preserved, and how paleontologists excavate, study and interpret fossils.
 Those who complete the lessons and activities earn the National Park Service’s Junior Paleontologist badge.

 The National Park Service’s National Fossil Day is celebrated each October during Earth Sciences Week.
-National Fossil Day is designed to promote public awareness and stewardship of fossils, to foster a greater appreciation of their scientific and educational value, and to explain the National Park Service’s involvement with fossils.
+National Fossil Day is designed to promote public awareness and stewardship of fossils, foster a greater appreciation of their scientific and educational value, and to explain the National Park Service’s involvement with fossils.
 It includes ranger-led discussions, tours to selected paleontological sites, and hands-on fossil-excavation activities.

 Many paleontology-oriented national parks and monuments have volunteer opportunities for adult Paleontology Assistants.
-Applicants should possess hands-on skills in working with fragile, irreplaceable fossils and some experience in basic paleontological field and laboratory methods.
+Applicants should possess hands-on skills in working with fragile, irreplaceable fossils and some experience in the basic paleontological fields and laboratory methods.
 Paleontology Assistants work in a variety of jobs, including assisting in field excavations and laboratory fossil preparation.

 South Dakota's 'Ghost' Monument